Skip to Content

 Photo by Sergey Nivens on Shutterstock

-Euthanising at your local vet with a payment plan is probably the best solution if you want to have some control and be in the room in your pet’s final moments.
+Euthanizing at your local vet’s office with a payment plan is probably the best solution if you want to have some control and be in the room for your pet’s final moments.

 The Human Society or your local shelter may euthanize your dog for free if you surrender your pet to them.